 Determine whether to use the boiling point method or the freezing point method.
 The boiling point method is ideally used at elevations of 1000 feet or less above sea level, while the freezing point method can be used regardless of the elevation.
 Better yet, try both methods for comparison.

 Prepare the boiling water and ice if no ice is available yet.
-While expecting the water to boil or the water to freeze, check where the calibration nut on the thermometer is.
+While expecting the water to boil or freeze, check the calibration nut on the thermometer.
 This nut will enable thermometer adjustments.

 Digital thermometers don’t have a nut but a push-button.
-This button only needs to be pressed after following the steps below.
+This button should only be pressed after following the steps below.

 Prepare Two of Use the Calibration Methods